slack-samples/bolt-js-slack-connect/README.md

 `npm start`

+## Project Structure

+### `manifest.json`

+`manifest.json` is a configuration for Slack apps.
+With a manifest, you can create an app with a pre-defined configuration, or adjust the configuration of an existing app.

+### `app.js`

+`app.js` is the entry point for the application and is the file you'll run to start the server.
+This project aims to keep this file as thin as possible, primarily using it as a way to route inbound requests.

+### `/listeners`

+Every incoming request is routed to a "listener".
+Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.

 Great job!
 You're now ready to install the app using Slack's OAuth process.

+## App Distribution / OAuth

+This app uses app distribution / OAuth by default.
+When using OAuth, Slack requires a public URL where it can send requests.
+In this template app, we've used [`ngrok`](https://ngrok.com/download).
+Checkout [this guide](https://ngrok.com/docs#getting-started-expose) for setting it up.

+Start `ngrok` to access the app on an external network and create a redirect URL for OAuth.

 ## Step 2.
 Install the App